jeff-nasseri/Avesta/doc/QuickStartOnWebApi/DataLayer/CreateEntityModel.md

  }
 ```
 The (T) is a generic type you can use it for set the type of id.
-There is better way if you use BaseEntity<string> and make your id as UUID ,Because that's make a more and better system security for some kind of database attack like sql injection !.
+There is better way if you use BaseEntity<string> and make your id as UUID ,Because that's make a better system security for some kind of database attack like sql injection !.

 * Tips : You can use buit in BaseEntity<string> in Avesta ,The counter assign a number for your entities automaticlly.